If operating systems ran airlines

 10 different times by standing in 10 different lines.
 Then you

-fill out a form showing where you want to sit & whether it should
+fill out a form showing where you want to sit & whether it

 feel like an ocean liner, a passenger train or a bus.
 If you